marcua/ayb/README.md

 --------------+-------------+--------------+----------+-------------------
  Adam Marcus  |             |              |          | http://marcua.net
 ```

+Note that the command line also saved a configuration file (on linux,
+to a place like `$HOME/.config/ayb/ayb.json`) for your convenience so
+you don't have to keep entering a server URL or API token.
+If you ever
+want to set these explicitly, the `--url`/`--token` command-line flags
+and `AYB_SERVER_URL`/`AYB_API_TOKEN` environment variables will
+override whatever is in the saved configuration.

 The command line invocations above are a thin wrapper around `ayb`'s HTTP API.
 Here are the same commands as above, but with `curl`:
 ```bash